zhouby-zjl/course-atcs/index.md

 **Week 4:**
 - 4.3 Smart grid communications and security I
 - 4.4 Smart grid communications and security II
-- 5.1 Paper discussions seminar III
+- 5.1 Paper discussions seminar I
-- 5.2 Paper discussions seminar III
+- 5.2 Paper discussions seminar II
 - 5.3 Oral presentation

 ## List of papers to read in each week of the course: